b00f/b00f.github.io/docs/_posts/2021-11-04-distributed_vs_decentralized.md

 data access code are combined into a single program from a single platform._ [^1]

 You are most likely using your web browser to read this post.
-A browser is a good example of Monolithic software.
+A text editor like Vim or Notepad is a good example of monolithic software.

 Monolithic software is easy to develop, test, and release.
 However, it cannot scale.